realworldocaml/book/en/08-imperative-programming.md

   done
 ```

-It's worth noting that in such an iteration function, the function `f`
+`iter` is designed to walk over all the entries in the dictionary.
+In
+particular, `iter d ~f` will call `f` for each key/value pair in
-is expected to return unit, because it is supposed to operate by side
+dictionary `d`.
+Note that `f` is expected to return `unit`, since it
-effect rather than by returning a value.
+is expected to work by side effect rather than by returning a value.

+The code for `iter` uses two forms of iteration: a `for` loop to
+iterate over the array of buckets; and within that loop, and a call to
+`List.iter` to walk over the list of values in a given bucket.  `for`
+loops are not of fundamental importance to the language: instead of
-Next, we have the code for adding and removing mappings from the
+using `for`, we could have implemented the outer loop using the
-dictionary.
-The code is made more complicated by the fact that we
-need to detect whether we are overwriting or removing an existing
-binding, so we can decide whether `t.length` needs to be changed.
-The
-helper function `bucket_has_key` is used to answer this question.

-This code uses the `<-` operator for updating elements of an array
-(`array.(i) <- expr`) and for updating a record field (`record.field
-<- expression`).
-In addition, we see the use of the semicolon to
-sequence the imperative operations that are the last two lines of the
+`Array.iter`, which in turn could be implemented as a recursive
 function.

-Note also that we do all of the side-effecting operations at the very
-end of each function.
-This is good practice because it minimizes the
-chance that such operations will be interrupted with an exception,
-leaving the data structure in an inconsistent state.
+But `for` is syntactically convenient, and is often more
+familiar and idiomatic when coding imperatively.

 ```ocaml
 let bucket_has_key t i key =